Hydrat-Agency/Grogu-CMS/README.md

 #### Using inertia

-When using Inertia, it is likely that you will want to filter the data sent to the browser.
+When using Inertia, you often need to filter the model attributes sent to the browser.

-To do so, GroguCMS automatically convert your model to a [JsonResource](https://laravel.com/docs/10.x/eloquent-resources) before sending it to the browser.
+To do so, GroguCMS can automatically convert your model to a [JsonResource](https://laravel.com/docs/11.x/eloquent-resources).

-First, create a resource for your model :
+First, create a Laravel JsonResource for your model :

 ```bash
 php artisan make:resource PageResource